Tbrown1998/Airbnb-NYC-2024-Analysis/README.md

 ---

-## 📝 Conclusions & Recommendations
+## 📝 Key Findings, Conclusions & Recommendations
   1. Manhattan is the most expensive and saturated borough for Airbnb listings.
   2. Private rooms in Brooklyn provide more affordable alternatives.
   3. Some listings remain inactive (availability = 0), which may need cleanup.